tomjoht/tomjoht.github.io/_posts/2018/1/2018-01-24-new-section-on-simplifying-complexity.md

 categories:
 - simplifying-complexity
 keywords:
-summary: "In an earlier post on value arguments for tech comm, I mentioned that in 2018, I plan to explore some innovative ways to simplify complexity so that I can deepen the value I provide to users.
+description: "In an earlier post on value arguments for tech comm, I mentioned that in 2018, I plan to explore some innovative ways to simplify complexity so that I can deepen the value I provide to users.
 To host this content, I created a new section on my site called \"Simplifying Complexity.\" So far I've added just one topic there on navigation maps.
 In the topic, I argue that by allowing users to toggle between micro and macro views of a system, often through embedded workflow maps, you can help users better understand and orient themselves in complex systems."
 bitlink: http://bit.ly/newsectionsimplifyingcomplexity
 ---